 Prior to founding Breakthrough, Mallika served as Program Officer for Human Rights and Social Justice at the Ford Foundation’s New Delhi Office.
 There, she initiated the Foundation’s work on police reform and forged unique partnerships among police, NGOs, and civil society groups.
 Mallika acted as Associate Director of the Center for Women’s Global Leadership at Rutgers University, working at the forefront of the global movement for recognizing women’s rights as human rights.
 She also served as the director of the Norman Foundation, where she supported civil rights, economic justice, and environmental justice programs across the United States.

-Dutt has served on several boards, including the World Economic Forum’s Global Agenda Council on Human Rights and India, the Open Society Institute’s U.S. Programs, the Human Rights Watch Women’s Rights Project and WITNESS.
-She is a member of the Council on Foreign Relations, the Games for Change Advisory Board, and the Rights Working Group Steering Committee.
+Dutt has served on numerous boards and committees, including the World Economic Forum’s Global Agenda Council on Human Rights and India, the Open Society Institute’s U.S. Programs, Human Rights Watch Asia, Sister Fund, Asian American Pacific Islanders in Philanthropy, and WITNESS.
+She is a member of the Council on Foreign Relations, the Games for Change Advisory Board, and the Board of Public Interest Projects.
 She is a co-founder of SAKHI for South Asian Women.